 Two key components of the Lightstep architecture are involved with Lightstep’s performance: the Lightstep tracers and the Satellites.
 Lightstep tracers collect span data from your instrumentation, hold it in a buffer, and then send that data to the Lightstep Satellites, based on their configured reporting period.
 Satellites collect 100% of that data and hold on to it for a period of time (called the recall window).
-The SaaS Lightstep engine queries the Satellites as you use the UI to retrieve data necessary to build the span data into traces, service diagrams, Streams, and other meaningful reports.
+The Hypothesis Engine queries the Satellites as you use the UI to retrieve data necessary to build the span data into traces, service diagrams, Streams, and other meaningful reports.

 Lightstep performance is based on the ingress and egress of data from the tracers to the Satellites, the amount of memory the Satellites have to store that data, and the length of the recall window.
 If the tracers collect more data than their buffer can hold, then the tracer may drop the spans.
 If the Satellite doesn’t have enough memory to store the data sent by the tracers, then they may drop spans.
 And if the length of the recall window is too short, you may not see enough meaningful information in the UI.